1090MHz/1090MHz.github.io/content/_index.md

 description: "Explore a selection of projects created by 1090MHz and shared with the open-source community."
 ---

+## Welcome to 1090MHz's GitHub Projects

-This site highlights some of the projects created by 1090MHz and shared with the open-source community.
-Below are a few featured projects.
+1090MHz is dedicated to creating innovative solutions for flight simulation and beyond.
+Below are some featured projects.
 For a complete list, visit the [GitHub profile](https://github.com/1090MHz).

 ## Featured Projects